belle2/basf2/analysis/examples/tflat/README.md

 ## Step-by-Step Training Guide

 1. **Configuration**
+   - Create new .yaml config file in analysis/data with parameters for your training (start with the latest version as a baseline).\
+      The name of the file will also be the uniqueIdentifier of the final weightfile.
    - Possible update 'VersionBeamBackgroundMVA' and 'VersionFakePhotonMVA' in the config file if newer versions are available.

 2. **Sample training data**